JoelNichols/docker-nginx/README.md

     $ curl localhost
     ...

+If you want to use custom nginx configs, just copy them into /etc/nginx/sites-enabled and they'll work.

 Docker Hub
 ----------
-The trusted build information can be found on the Docker Hub at https://registry.hub.docker.com/u/kyma/docker-nginx/.
+The trusted build information can be found on the Docker Hub at https://registry.hub.docker.com/u/joelnichols/docker-nginx/.

-SSL
----

-To use SSL, put your certs in `/etc/nginx/ssl` and enable the `default-ssl` site:

-    ADD server.crt /etc/nginx/ssl/
-    ADD server.key /etc/nginx/ssl/
-    RUN ln -s /etc/nginx/sites-available/default-ssl /etc/nginx/sites-enabled/default-ssl

-When you run it, you'll want to make port 443 available, e.g.:

-    $ docker run -p 80:80 -p 443:443 -d mysite

 nginx.conf